AlexTelon/present/presentation.md

 # git status

+It is your friend, use it a lot!

 # git rebase

+# git branch

 # git merge

-# git branch

 # git reflog
 To show that it is hard to delete stuff.

 # git blame?

-# workflow thoughts
+# Closing thoughts

-Do small commits
+ * Do small commits
-One commit does "one thing"
+ * One commit does "one thing"
-Write a useful commit message with heading and text (when needed) git diff to see that your commit has the right stuff
+ * Write a useful commit message with heading and text (when needed)
+ * git diff to see that your commit has the right stuff

-# Demo

----
+ * Use it for toy projects at home to get familiar with it

 # Questions